-When Neža realised this was a passion she undertook an internship with Barbara Heinze, lead of repair for Patagonia European Worn Wear.
+When Neza realised this was a passion she undertook an internship with Barbara Heinze, repair seamstress and owner of her own kids clothing brand.
 It was Heinze who taught her to see every repair as a new problem to solve and who instilled the confidence needed to start cutting up £500 technical jackets!

-Since returning to Budapest, where she currently lives, Neza has been putting her new techniques to work, as well as persuading anyone who’ll listen to consider where their old clothing goes.
+Since returning to her native Slovenia, Neza has been putting her new techniques to work, as well as persuading anyone who’ll listen to consider where their old clothing goes.